rin-w/b/src/software/synthesizer/omnimidi.md

 ::: details Elaboration about sequential note cut-offs

 For example, if the maximum voice count is 3 for the figure below, the violet note will get cut off when the play-head starts triggering the 4th note.
-The blue note will get cut off next if your play-head reaches the 5th note.
+The blue note will get cut off next if the play-head reaches the 5th note.
 Finally, if two notes with the same starting point triggers, two other sustained notes at the same time must also get cut off if there are still 3 other notes playing.

 ![only release oldest instance for note off illustration](/ks/illusoldestintancenoteoff.webp)